 First Bornean orangutan born in almost a decade at Chester Zoo

-Keepers at Chester Zoo are celebrating the birth of a critically endangered Bornean orangutan - the first of its kind to be born at the zoo in almost a decade.
+We're celebrating the birth of a critically endangered Bornean orangutan - the first of its kind to be born here at the zoo in almost a decade.

 The new arrival was born at 11:15am on Sunday morning (April 2) in front of a handful of amazed onlookers.
 It followed an eight-and-a-half-month pregnancy for mum Sarikei and is a first offspring for dad, Willie.

 The baby is a huge boost to a breeding programme which is working to conserve the iconic species which faces an uncertain future in the wild.

 The most recent estimates indicate there could be as few as 55,000 Bornean orangutans left on the island of Borneo in Indonesia - the only place they can be found in the wild.
 The species is heavily threatened by illegal hunting, habitat destruction and the conversion of their forest to palm oil plantations, which have all pushed the species to the very brink of existence.